jsdealy/latin/miscellae/guideToLatinConversation.md

 put in the subjunctive : ^ in direct questions it is put in the indicative.

-In direct questions the verb is put in the sub- junctive : 1st.
+In direct questions the verb is put in the subjunctive : 1st.
 When the tense is conditional :
 Qaem te appellemf (Cic.).
 How should I call you?
-— Utrum plus aestimemus pecuuiam Pyrrhl, an con- tinentiam Fabricii f (Cic.).
-Which should we esteem the more, the treasures of Pyrrhm or the dis- interestedness of Fabricius f 2nd.
+— Utrum plus aestimemus pecuuiam Pyrrhl, an continentiam Fabricii f (Cic.).
+Which should we esteem the more, the treasures of Pyrrhm or the disinterestedness of Fabricius f 2nd.
 When there arises an idea of doubt, of possibility: Quid faciamf Quid facer em?
 (Cic.)
 What am I to do f What could I do f